 That camper has been through a lot.
-I was the first of my friends to own the camper, eventually, one or two of my other friends also got a camper.
-We would get together outside and pack all of our Barbies in the campers, and drive them through dirt, grass, and up & down hills.
-Sometimes, our brothers would join us with their GI-Joe dolls.
-That always ended in them wanting to start a fight between GI-Joe and Ken.
+I was the first of my friends to own the camper; eventually, one or two of my other friends also got a camper.
+We would get together outside and pack all of our Barbies in the campers and drive them through dirt, grass, and up and down hills.
+Sometimes, our brothers would join us with their G.I.
+Joe dolls.
+That always ended in them wanting to start a fight between G.I.
+Joe and Ken.

 I was the only one of my friends to own the pool.
 My friends and I had so much fun having "cookouts" and swimming parties.
-That was until the boys would crash our party with their GI-Joes.
+That was until the boys would crash our party with their G.I.
+Joes.

 Between my friends and I, we owned the pool, camper, car, kitchen set, the cardboard dream house, and the airplane (which was really like a carrying case that opened up into half a plane).
 I am sure I am forgetting a few things, but we thought we had it all.

-Dawn Dolls and accessories can be found on eBay in a large range of prices (from US $.99 to $135.00).
-I just had to laugh when I was looking at what eBay had to offer - someone was selling 12 pairs of Dawn doll underwear for $5.50.
+Dawn dolls and accessories can be found on eBay in a large range of prices (from US $.99 to $135.00).
+I just had to laugh when I was looking at what eBay had to offer: Someone was selling 12 pairs of Dawn doll underwear for $5.50.
 That is just a little too weird for me!

 From the Johnny West Series

-In 1965, Marx Toys came out with a line of action figures called the "Johnny West Series", in effort to compete with Hasbro's GI-Joe series.
-Josie West was introduced in 1967, although, I did not own one until the early 1970s.
+In 1965, Marx Toys came out with a line of action figures called the "Johnny West Series" in an effort to compete with Hasbro's G.I.
+Joe series.
+Josie West was introduced in 1967, although I did not own one until the early 1970s.
 She was the daughter of Johnny West.
-My brothers had Johnny West, Thunderbolt (Johnny's horse) and Chief Cherokee, amongst other accessories.

 Josie quickly became friends with my Barbie family, even though she was quite different.
+My brothers had Johnny West, Thunderbolt (Johnny's horse), and Chief Cherokee, amongst other accessories.
 Hasbro eventually expanded their line with "The Best of the West" collection.
 My brothers collected these.
-They had Fort Apache - of course, I also enjoyed playing with the fort and the new action figures.
+They had Fort Apache.
+Of course, I also enjoyed playing with the fort and the new action figures.